LavanyaSarma/hello-world/README.md

 # hello-world
 Just another repository
 Hello there, I've completed an online course "Data science using python" in Digital Vidya.
-I've also completed intro to R & intermediate R coursed in Data Camp.
+I've also completed intro to R & intermediate R courses in Data Camp.